 If your loft is not well-ventilated, moisture and condensation will build up and could damage your roof from the inside.
 Check your vents for any blockages such as moss, leaves and roof insulation – all of these stop the air for escaping.
 If you find any, use an old paintbrush to remove any build up and the air will soon flow freely again.

 Look for loose and damaged roof tiles

 Roof tiles are prone to becoming loose, cracked, broken or displaced.
-You can inspect any damage yourself if you know what you are doing by climbing onto the roof – but only if you feel safe to do so or you have the proper safety equipment including:
+You can inspect any damage yourself if you have the proper safety equipment including:

 Check the flashing

 Flashing is another word for the metal strips which act as a seal on your chimneys, skylights, satellite dishes, vents and other objects on your roof.
 If the flashing sits flush against the roof with no gaps for water to seep in, and none of the sealing is cracked, it should be OK – providing it’s been fitted with permanently waterproof, 100% silicone sealant.

 Flashing can slip over time – so you’ll need to check for any signs of movement and replace anything that looks rusty.
 Flashing, roof sealant and caulk can be found in DIY shops, but unless you have the proper safety equipment needed, call in a Checkatrade roofing expert.